Erratum: Anisotropy in the EoS of Magnetized Quark Matter [Phys Rev C91, 065205 (2015)]: Results and discussion

 In order to determine the two pressure contributions, the magnetization is obtained using Eq. (\ref{eq:mag}).
 In Fig. \ref{fig2} this quantity is plotted for $\beta$-equilibrium matter, Figs. \ref{fig2:a} and \ref{fig2:c}, and quark matter with equal chemical potentials, Figs. \ref{fig2:b} and \ref{fig2:d}.
 For each case we have considered a set of densities of interest: a) the surface baryonic density of a quark star is $\sim 2\rho_0$ and in the interior we may have densities larger than $5\rho_0$; b) in heavy ion collisions we may have densities below $\rho_0$ and do not expect densities as large as 5$\rho_0$.
 The magnetization has a term that explodes whenever $\mu_f=s_f$, i.e., whenever $B$ approaches a $n\ne 0$ Landau level from below, see Eq. (\ref{phimed}) and the corresponding discussion in Ref. \cite{sedrakian}.
 The spikes in this figure occur precisely at this values of $B$.
 A small number of spikes occurs if only a few LL are occupied, e.g. if the magnetic field is very strong with respect to the Fermi momentum of the particle.
 In Figs. \ref{fig2:a} and \ref{fig2:b} for the densities represented this occurs for the larger fields.
 For the symmetric matter at smaller densities, fewer spikes are obtained for larger magnetic fields.
-It is interesting to notice that for $\beta$-equilibrium matter there is a range of densities between 0.5 and 0.7 fm$^{-3}$ where for all the fields shown the number of oscillations is small: this occurs before the onset of the $s$ quark and after the $u$ and $q$ quark restoration of chiral symmetry. { In Fig. \ref{fig2:c}, for densities lower than 0.3 fm$^{-3}$ and in between 0.8 and 1.1 fm$^{-3}$, one can clearly see that oscillations with high frequencies are modulated by smaller frequency oscillations.
+It is interesting to notice that for $\beta$-equilibrium matter there is a range of densities between 0.5 and 0.7 fm$^{-3}$ where for all the fields shown the number of oscillations is small: this occurs before the onset of the $s$ quark and after the $u$ and $q$ quark restoration of chiral symmetry.
+In Fig. \ref{fig2:c}, for densities lower than 0.3 fm$^{-3}$ and in between 0.8 and 1.1 fm$^{-3}$, one can clearly sees that oscillations with high frequencies are modulated by smaller frequency oscillations.
 The same is seen in Fig. \ref{fig2:d}, for densities larger than 0.3 fm$^{-3}$.
-This superposition of fluctuations with different frequencies} is due to a mixing of particles with different charges and masses.
+This superposition of fluctuations with different frequencies is due to a mixing of particles with different charges and masses.
 In $\beta$-equilibrium matter the oscillations defined by the $u$ quark are wider apart because the $u$ quark density is smaller and its charge larger, both effects adding to a reduction of the number of occupied LL, see Fig. \ref{fig2:c}.
 This same effect if also present in Fig. \ref{fig2:d} where, for similar $u$ and $d$ quark densities, the charge of the $u$ explains the difference.
+Our results differ substantially from the ones obtained in \cite{sedrakian} and \cite{aurora1} (apart from the choice of units), since the MIT bag model, used in the calculation of the quark magnetization in these references, do not present negative magnetization.
+Physically, this means that while the NJL model studied here presents paramagnetic (${\cal M} >0$) as well as diamagnetic (${\cal M} < 0$) behavior while the MIT model, studied in Ref. \cite {veronica}, displays only a paramagnetic phase.
+This difference can be better understood by recalling that the NJL magnetization receives contributions from $\theta^{'med}_f$ and $\phi^{'med}_f$ while only the former contributes to the MIT model \cite {veronica}.
+As remarked earlier $\theta_f$ represents the contribution from a gas of quasi-particles and $\phi_f$ represents the quark condensate.
+As Eq. (\ref{phimed}) reveals, $\phi^{'med}_f$ may present divergencies leading to the oscillation between diamagnetic and paramagnetic states observed in our results (before the LLL is reached).